jasonetorres/christmasmillionaire/README.md

 # Who Wants to Be a Millionaire - Christmas Edition

-A real-time trivia game built with React, Supabase, and Tailwind CSS.
+A real-time trivia game built with Laravel, Inertia.js, React, and Supabase.

 ## Features